 Due to the type of graphs used, the reasonable choice of parameters $F_S$ and $n$ is limited.
 The results for experiments where those were varied are presented in Table~\ref{tab::res_sp_grid}.
 It can be seen that when increasing the size of the graph whilst using the same value for $F_S$, the performance of all methods\dash except \texttt{MICROx}\dash increases.
 The use of larger graphs furthermore results in larger computation times for all methods used. \texttt{MIPx} can be solved remarkably fast.
 At the extreme points, when varying $F_S$, as described in detail in Section~\ref{subs::ex::knap}, the known and expected behavior can be recognized.
 In general, the performance on the training as well as on the test data decreases for all methods except \texttt{MICROx}.
-Except for the latter, the computation time needed increases with the number of used features.
+Except for the latter, the computation time needed increases with the number of features used.
 It is worth mentioning that the \texttt{MIPx} methods can be solved significantly faster for $F_S=81$ than \texttt{MICROx}, although both represent the same problem.

-\subsubsection{Chicago graph}
+\subsubsection{Chicago Graph}

 For the trees generated using the Chicago graph, we restricted ourselves to trees with a maximum depth of two and the use of the instance (meta) features weekday and time.
-In Table \ref{tab::chicago2} the scaled objectives and computational times are presented.
+In Table \ref{tab::chicago2}, the scaled objectives and computational times are presented.
 Our example tree presented in Figure \ref{fig::tree_art::tree} is referred to as \texttt{ART4}.

-It can be seen that congruent with the previous results, all the methods using meta-solutions achieve better objective values than our benchmark \texttt{MICRO4}.
+It can be seen that, congruent with the previous results, all the methods using meta-solutions achieve better objective values than our benchmark \texttt{MICRO4}.
 Especially, both of the heuristics lead to good results on the test data.
-Note that although \texttt{ART4} achieves the same objective as \texttt{MIP4} this does not imply that this tree is optimal since we allowed more complex queries.
 Even though we were using a large graph, the methods \texttt{MIP4} and \texttt{MICRO4} could be solved in an acceptable time.